ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-Improved type checking for @Select
+The improved type checking for `@Select` will result in the following:

 ```ts
 @Component(/**/)